 Chocolate can be such a rich decadent treat and is touted as a health food.
-Many ads and articles tout the health benefits of chocolate but is it really what it is cracked up to be?
+Many ads and articles tout the health benefits of chocolate.
+Although, is it really what it is cracked up to be?
 While there are a lot of health benefits of chocolate, there may also be harm.
 Here is what to look for so you can indulge safely.

 The Health Benefits of Chocolate

-Cocoa has a lot of flavanols that are anti-oxidant and may improve blood flow, memory, and wrinkles while also lowering blood pressure and cholesterol.
+Cocoa has a lot of flavanols that are anti-oxidant.
+Therefore, may improve blood flow, memory, and wrinkles while also lowering blood pressure and cholesterol.
 The “dose” of flavanols needed to receive the health benefits of chocolate are 200-900 mg per day.
 Dark chocolate has more flavanols than milk chocolate and the health benefits are dependent on the flavanol content.

 Milk chocolate has milk and sugar, which may negate the lipid and blood sugar lowering effects, as well as many of the other benefits because they cause inflammation.
 Look for the percent cocoa on the label because that tells you how much cocoa and cocoa butter is in it.
 The rest is sugar.
 This is not an indication of how many flavanols you are getting.
 Even dark chocolate may have some milk in it so beware if you have a milk allergy.